Last Updated on July 30, 2019 by melissanreynolds

 A partnership between coach and client where the coach supports, encourages and provides accountability while the client works toward their goals.

-Life coaching is not
+Coaching is not

 Therapy or the coach taking control for the client.
 The only expert in your body and condition is you.

-Why I Chose to Become a Coach Specialising Fibromyalgia
+Why I Chose to Become a Coach Specialising Fibromyalgia and Mindfulness

 At the beginning of this year, I was wondering what to do next in my career.
 With three small children and fibromyalgia it was becoming clear that I could no longer balance work, life, health and making the resources I have made to help others fight fibromyalgia.
 When I visualised my ideal job, it was fibromyalgia coaching!
 Except that it took me a while to put the pieces together.